 Studies published by Kamal et al. (1993) and Kassem et al. (2006) were designed to evaluate the effect of fenugreek seeds preparation on fertility.
 Both studies report testicular toxicity shown by decreased testosterone levels, altered sperm parameters, decreased testis weight, lowered/arrest of spermatogenesis, degeneration seminiferous tubules.
 This toxicity is attributed to the treatment-related decrease in testosterone, which seems consistent.
-A NOAEL was not determined.
+A no-observed-adverse-effect-level (NOAEL) was not determined.
 A potential impact on fertility cannot be excluded.